oracle-livelabs/oci/oci-stack-monitoring-peoplesoft/5data-visualize/data-visualize.md

-# Test the PeopleSoft PICASO chatbot
+# Monitor the PeopleSoft Application resources

 ## Introduction

-In this lab, you will test the PeopleSoft PICASO chatbot configured using Oracle Digital Assistant
+In this lab, you will monitor the PeopleSoft application resources  from the Enterprise UI summary page.

 Estimated Time: 15 minutes

 ### Objectives

-* Test the PeopleSoft PICASO chatbot
+* Monitor the PeopleSoft Application resources

 ### Prerequisites

-*  A PeopleSoft PIA Admin user to create and configure chatbot on PeopleSoft side
+*  Access to OCI Stack Monitoring page for the user.

-## Task 1: Test the PeopleSoft PICASO chatbot
+## Task 1: Monitor the PeopleSoft Application resources

 1. On the PeopleSoft Homepage, click on the PICASO chatbot